the episode

 John McLarty: And pride cometh before a fall, and God resisteth the proud and gives grace unto the humble.

 Kimberly Faith: You know what?
-Let’s just read that verse out of first Peter five five to seven.
-You wanna read that?
+Let’s just read that verse out of First Peter 5:5-7.
+You want to read that?

 Kimberly Faith: Well, there’s so many truths in this verse.
 You know, we go back to original sin in the garden, right?
-When Eve said when when Satan said, did God really say?
+When Satan said, did God really say?
 You know?
-And and, you know, he was undermining the word of God and the power of God and the necessity for God.
+And, you know, he was undermining the word of God and the power of God and the necessity for God.

-And Eve said, you know, I wanna be like God, so let me eat this fruit and disobey God.
+And Eve said, you know, I want to be like God, so let me eat this fruit and disobey God.
 That was her pride.
 That was the pride of life saying, I can live without God.

-Kimberly Faith: against us.
-Terrifying thought, It should be terrifying.
+Kimberly Faith: Terrifying thought really.
+It should be terrifying.
 If it’s not terrifying to us, it’s because we have lost our way.
 We have been blinded.

 John McLarty: Right.

-Right.
-Just thinking, you know and you see a lot of people that just it’s a stubbornness, pride, kind of in a worldly way that it can achieve things.
+John McLarty: Just thinking, you know, and you see a lot of people that are just, it’s stubbornness, pride, kind of in a worldly way that it can achieve things.

 John McLarty: I think one of the problems is the cultural view that humility is somehow equated with weakness, being a doormat, a pushover, and that’s not humility.